How To Setup and Configures Proxy Server - Squid Proxy

 All the configurations for the squid server are present in /etc/squid/squid.conf file.

-Configure proxy Sources To Access Internet
+Step 1: Configure Proxy Sources to Access the Internet

 For example, you might need to access this proxy server only from your home network or from specific CIDR ranges.